Home » All Lifestyle Business Articles » How to Write a Highly Clickable Headline (in 8 Easy Steps)

 By reading the headlines you get an instant indication of exactly what to expect when you click on the post, meaning as the reader, if the headline meets your need, you’re far more likely to consume the content and if relevant, share to others.

-google result examples
+screenshot of google result examples

 5. Sprinkle in Some Humour/Outrage